CartoDB/documentation/app/content/spatial-extension-sf/sql-reference/measurements.md

 <div class="badges"><div class="core"></div></div>

-This module contains functions that compute measurements of distance, area, and angles.
+This module contains functions that compute measurements of distance, area and angles.
 There are also functions to compute geometry values determined by measurements.

 ### ST_ANGLE